OlivierCodol/MotorNet/README.md

 ## State of the project

 The package is technically functional, and is used by several people to progress in their research.
-However we are still in testing and developpment (pre-alpha), and we are currently focusing on documenting, commenting, and cleaning the code.
+However we are still in testing and development (pre-alpha), and we are currently focusing on documenting, commenting, and cleaning the code.
 For now, the package is available "as-is" but we hope to soon move to an alpha and beta stage.
 Please feel free to log an issue if you think you found a bug, we appreciate any contribution.
 Stay tuned for more!